 The Luck of the Draw~

-We are thankful to tell you that we made it through last year without any damage from the fires that ripped through Central Portugal in the summer and fall.
+We are thankful to tell you that we made it through the disastrous year of 2017 without any damage from the fires that ripped through Central Portugal in the summer and fall.
 The fires destroyed more than half a million hectares of forest, agricultural lands, monocultures, 850 houses and 450 businesses...and left 104 people dead.
 It was really just luck that no fires made it to our part of the Dão valley this year.
 Some of you might remember the MdD had fires on its 'doorstep' in the past.
 It can happen anywhere.
 Many friends and colleagues were not as lucky—they lost their livelihood, homes and the forest around them.

 Everybody in Portugal knows this was a man-made disaster that has been in the making for many years.
 The combination of factors such as inadequate property laws, short-term-gain mindset, cultural disconnection from nature and climate change has proven to be very dangerous.
 Portugal, as well as the Moinhos do Dão, need all the help they can get to stay green and safe.
 At our quinta we have always been active with fire prevention and safety measures by cleaning the lands around us and having extra pumps and hoses installed.
 As conditions change, with more hectares of highly flammable eucalyptus and pine plantations around us and a hotter and drier climate, we need to do more.